Robert Travers (MP): Politics

 Travers was returned to the House of Commons in 1639, again for Clonakilty, and was clearly identified as an opponent of Strafford.
 He signed the Remonstrance of November 1640 in which the Irish Parliament, having previously lavished praise on Strafford, now accused him of tyranny and corruption without parallel in Irish history.
 Travers was active in the Commons in 1641, especially in pressing home the attack on Strafford.
 Like most Irish and English MPs, he seems to have believed that, once Stafford was brought down, the King would be able to reach a compromise with the English and Irish Parliaments.

 Civil War and death

 The outbreak of the Irish Rebellion of 1641 showed that any hope of a peaceful settlement was an illusion.
 Travers, like all Protestant landowners in Ireland, now feared for his lands and his life.

 The Irish Parliament was deeply suspicious of the King's attitude to the Irish Confederacy.
-The rebels claimed to have the King's approval for their actions, and although this was probably untrue, it was clear that Charles never ruled out the possibility of employing the Confederate Army.
+The rebels claimed to have the King's approval for their actions, and although this was probably untrue, it is clear that Charles never ruled out the possibility of employing the Confederate Army.
 Parliament's suspicions were confirmed by the Cessation of 1643, whereby James Butler, 1st Duke of Ormonde, the Irish Royalist commander, signed a ceasefire with the Confederates, which was repeatedly renewed.
 Ultimately, Parliament was driven to fight the King as well as the Confederates.